-Too many folks look down their noses at ex offenders, or “convicted felons”.
+Too many folks look down their noses at others, especially at ex offenders, or “convicted felons”.
 Big mistake, especially when you consider that tens of thousands of them were wrongly convicted.
 Maybe this little essay helps make the point.
 Nobody is “better” than another; we’re all just different.

 Essay on Being Different

-A van with 7 or 8 children with Downs Syndrome pulled up and the kids got out and sat at two nearby tables/benches.
+Back to the point of this post: A van with 7 or 8 children who had Downs Syndrome pulled up and the kids got out and sat at two nearby tables/benches.
 As others stared and whispered I said to my son, Baxter, “Come on, son, let’s go say Hi”.
-We went over and visited with them for about ½ hour*, and then I went to a nearby fast food place and got a ton of chicken nuggets, which they all enjoyed.
+We went over and visited with them for about an hour*.
+They played with my water toys,and then I went to a nearby fast food place and got a ton of chicken nuggets which they all enjoyed.